 While you can provide a fertile environment for someone to feel a certain way and want to cheat, you can’t take credit for “making them do it.”
 The fact that they had the capacity to carry out that behavior (and not communicate how they felt or break up with you), is a capacity that existed long before you came into the picture.

-The times that I got cheated on where I did nothing but unconditionally love and give – Those instanced hurt the most because they were nonsensical.
-It’s like 2 drunk drivers getting into an accident versus one drunk driver hitting a sober person who was obeying all the laws.
-This has happened to us all with family, friends, lovers and in business.
+The times that I got cheated on where I did nothing but unconditionally love and give… those instances hurt the most because they were nonsensical.
+It’s like two drunk drivers getting into an accident versus one drunk driver hitting a sober person who was obeying all the laws.

-With every relationship that I have and every new one that I make, I keep my experiences with betrayal close by.
-It allows me to listen to my gut above all (and fold/flush if I need to, without feeling guilty or feeling like I have to explain), and be more empathetic to those who show that they value me as much as I do them.
+With every relationship I have and every new one that I make, I keep my experiences with betrayal close by.
+It allows me to listen to my gut and have the courage to act on red flags.

-Today, I still have my moments but I am the happiest I’ve ever been.
-I’m sure that I’ll get cheated on again at some point in my life in some way but the thought of it no longer scares me.
+I’m sure that in some way, I’ll get cheated on again at some point in my life.
+The thought of it no longer scares me though.

-How To Be Happy Again: Get real about what your definition of cheating is and stand by it
+Get real about what your definition of cheating is and stand by it.

-It wasn’t because I wasn’t good enough or pretty enough – That I didn’t love him enough, was too clingy, didn’t give him space or whatever the excuses were.
-It was because he was a f*cktard who deserved another f*cktard.
+It wasn’t because I wasn’t good enough or pretty enough, that I didn’t love him enough, was too clingy, didn’t give him space or whatever the excuses were.
+It was because he was a sh*tty person who deserved another sh*tty person.

 I would personally never get drunk and decide to kick a dog.
 There are people in this world that if they got drunk enough, would kick a dog.
-REMEMBER THIS IF YOU WERE CHEATED ON IN ANY WAY: You may have been the “alcohol,” but the capacity to kick the relational dog and actually carry out that action was there long before you.
+Remember this of you were cheated on in any way: You may have been the “alcohol,” but the capacity to kick the relational dog and actually carry out that action was there long before you.
 It has existed within this person for a long, long time.
 And it’s not your problem.

 Believing that it really had nothing to do with me was very hard.
 I felt like I knew this man so well and because of that, refused to believe that he could do what he did.
-It was so much easier to blame my perceived lack of value and hang onto all.those.times he said I was “the one.”
+It was so much easier to blame my perceived lack of value and hang onto all.those.times he said that I was “The One.”

 Keep your head high, stay on your white horse and remember that you didn’t make him/her kick the dog.